python/cpython/Doc/library/datatypes.rst

 **********

-The modules described in this chapter provide a variety of specialized data types such as dates and times, fixed-type arrays, heap and double-ended queues and enumerations.
+The modules described in this chapter provide a variety of specialized data types such as dates and times, fixed-type arrays, heap queues, double-ended queues and enumerations.

 Python also provides some built-in data types, in particular,